 Properties of Antimony (Sb)

-Antimony is a chemical element with the symbol (Sb) and atomic number 51.
-It belongs to the group of metalloids and is found in nature primarily as the sulfide mineral stibnite.
-Antimony has been used by humans for various purposes throughout history, including in alloys, flame retardants, and as a component in certain types of batteries.
+Antimony is a chemical element with the symbol Sb and the atomic number 51.
+It is classified as a metalloid and is mainly found in nature as the sulfide mineral stibnite.
+Throughout history, antimony has been used by humans for a variety of purposes, including in alloys, flame retardants, and as a component in certain types of batteries.

 The following table provides a comprehensive list of antimony (Sb) properties in both SI and US customary/Imperial units at normal temperature and pressure (NTP).